mvbasov/OMN/app/src/main/assets/md/default/BookmarkerHelp.md

 ### Predefined tags

 You can define tags to show up in tag auto completion when creating a bookmark.
-These tags are defined on [page name], one tag per line.
+These tags are defined on [Bookmark Tags](../bookmarks/BookmarkTags.html), one tag per line.

 ## Advanced
 ### Bookmark page URI parameters